 I joined Equality because it afforded me the opportunity to pursue a differentiated approach to private equity investing with a team that I am humbled to be a part of.
 Equality’s focus on a small number of longer-term investments provides a platform for the Equality team to establish deep relationships with management teams.
 Building these relationships with a group of investors and operating professionals that I can learn from and grow with over time is extremely exciting to me.

 Prior to joining Equality, Oscar had three years of private equity investing experience focusing on companies in the growth and buyout stages.
 Prior to private equity, Oscar had two years of investment banking experience.

 • TA Associates

 • Princeton University

-Shawn is an Operating Partner focused on Equality’s Technology Team.
+Shawn is an Operating Partner of Equality.